 Show us your adopted equines in this fun, free monthly contest!

 Best photo selected by our judge each month wins $100 and a really great ribbon.

 In honor of Valentine's Day, this theme is for

 and starting in March will be an additional contest for VIDEO!

 It's only for adopted equines, and only for amateur photographers.
 So get out your camera or phone, and capture what makes your horse special to you!

 This is for equines adopted from a 501(c)3 organization with an Adoption Agreement that offers the equine some protection in the future.
-Or with an Adoption Agreement from a local law enforcement organization with the same criteria of Adoption Agreement (see rules).
+Or with an Adoption Agreement from a local law enforcement organization with the same criteria.
+Please review the rules for complete details.

-Step 1: Read the AHIP & Photo Contest rules in this PDF (it may download directly to your computer or open directly on screen depending on your settings):
+Step 1: Read the complete AHIP registration & Photo Contest rules in this PDF (it may download directly to your computer or open directly on screen depending on your settings):

-Step 2: Register with your adoption agreement & 2 simple ID-type photos showing your horse's color & marking to get your AHIP registration # sent to you.
+Step 2: Register with your adoption agreement & 2 simple ID-type photos showing your horse's color & markings to get your AHIP registration # sent to you.

 Step 3: Once you have received your AHIP #, enter the photo contest here: